Shoulder pain can come from a number of different situations and scenarios.

 M. Daniel Hatch, M.D., located in the Park City and Heber City areas, is able to help individuals find solutions concerning their shoulder, arm, and elbow pain.

-Schedule an appointment with Dr. Hatch to get your shoulder pain treated.
+Schedule an appointment with The Orthopedic Partners, an RCM Clinic to get your shoulder pain treated.